 Which would you rather have as a sales person?
 Which of these stories is like you?

-Get your own dose of sales therapy at our weekly #livesaleslab.
+Get your own dose of sales therapy by watching recaps from the #livesaleslab.